gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/Part 5 - Neural Network for NLP/Project/README.md

 ## Model
 The application uses a pre-trained neural network model for text classification.
 The model was trained on a the [ag_news dataset](https://huggingface.co/datasets/ag_news/viewer/default/train?p=4&row=442) with predefined categories.

+The model highest archievement on test data was 91.1% accurary